lewisjerremy/lewisjerremy/README.md

 # Hey!
-My name is Jerremy Lewis and I'm studying Computer Science at the University of Calgary.
+My name is Jerremy Lewis and I'm studying Math and Computer Science at the University of Calgary.